 With faster times to market and shrinking design budgets, using PCB prototype builds to test and verify system design is getting more difficult.
 Fortunately, PCB design tools today can offer a lot of help.
-With the ability to bring in multiple PCB designs into the same design session, you can check for connectivity between the boards as well as check how they will mechanically fit together.
+With the ability to bring in multiple PCB designs into the same design session, you can check for connectivity between the printed circuit board as well as check how they will mechanically fit together.
 Using Altium Designer® lets me show you the basics of how this works.

-Altium gives you the ability to verify the connectivity and fit of multiple system boards with its multi-board functionality.
+Altium gives you the ability to verify the connectivity and fit of multiple system PCB layout with its multi-board functionality.
 To demonstrate how this works, I am going to use a very simple example design with a simple 2 pin connector on it.
 My base design is named “Example_Design”, and I also made a copy of it where I changed the reference designators and some of the physical placement called “Example_Design2.”

 Adding the multi-board connector property to a connector component in Altium Designer

-The first thing that you have to do is to make sure that your single board schematics are prepared for the multi-board schematic.
+The first thing that you, as a PCB designer, have to do is to make sure that your single circuit board schematics are prepared for the multi-board schematic.
 To do this you need to add a parameter to the connector components in your single board schematics in order to identify them as multi-board connectors.
 As you can see in the picture above, I opened up the properties of the connector components and added a “System” parameter with the value of “Connector”.